Update cookies preferences

 Limitations for Web panels:

-nEcoding=CodePage - encoding does not work
+nEcoding=CodePage - encoding is not functional

 See also: